applechor/fend-project-memory-game/README.md

   * Finish game with greater than 26 moves but less than 36 moves, a player get 2 stars

-  * Finish game with greater than 36 moves but less than 46 moves, a player get 1 stars
+  * Finish game with greater than 36 moves, a player get 1 stars

-  * Finish game with greater than 46 moves, a player get 0 star

   ## Game dependencies